JobService/job-service/job-service-db/README.md

 *   db.user  :  Specifies the username to access the database.
 *   db.pass  :  Specifies the password to access the database.
 *   log      :  Specifies the log level.
+*   db.tablespace : (Optional) Specifies the tablespace to use when creating the database, if applicable.
+If not specified, the default tablespace will be used.

 The jdbc database connection, user and password string arguments will need changed to match your external PostgreSQL 11 or later setup.